 A major focus of my lab is to understand epigenetic regulation and its role in human diseases.
 Specifically, we are investigating how histone methylation is dynamically regulated as well as mechanisms involved in the recognition of combinatorial modifications occurring on histone tails that are important for chromatin regulation.

-Our laboratory is centered on the molecular basis of cell differentiation and tissue development, using adipogenesis as a model system.
-We are also interested in the biochemical mechanisms of metabolic diseases relating to adipogenesis, especially obesity and insulin-resistant diabetes (NIDDM).
-In addition, we have a major interest in trying to alter cancer cell growth by stimulating pathways of terminal differentiation.
+Our laboratory is centered on the molecular basis of energy homeostasis and tissue development, using adipogenesis and muscle as the primary model systems.
+This includes the biochemical mechanisms of metabolic diseases, especially obesity, insulin-resistant diabetes (type 2) and muscle diseases.
+In addition, we have a major interest in suppressing cancer cell growth by stimulating pathways of altered cell metabolism and DNA repair.

 My research interests are focused on the molecular mechanisms that guide neuronal growth cones through the developing embryo to reach and select their appropriate synaptic targets.